 If your employer has placed you on Furlough you may be concerned about how you are going to afford to cover your usual outgoings as well as any maintenance you have been paying to your former spouse.

 The Furlough scheme enables employers to retain staff on their payroll whilst they are unable to operate or have no work for them to do.

-Employers can claim a government grant for up to 80% of the employee’s monthly earnings for the next three months, up to £2,500 per month (which is then subject to the usual tax).
+Employers can claim a government grant for a percentage of the employee’s monthly earnings (which is then subject to the usual tax).
 Do you have to keep paying maintenance?